StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 /// admonition | Why Does A CPL Limit Matter?
     type: tip

 - **Readability**: Shorter lines improve readability by reducing the need for horizontal scrolling and minimizing word wrapping issues.
-This also facilitates easier code comparison when using split-screen editors or working with multiple files simultaneously.
+They also facilitate easier code comparison when using split-screen editors or working with multiple files simultaneously.
 - **Tool Compatibility**: Maintaining consistent line lengths ensures that code is displayed uniformly across different development environments, such as code review platforms, IDEs, and terminals, preventing layout issues and preserving the intended structure.

 ///